marcolaux/asus-g14-fedora/README.md

 ```
 etc/tlp.conf
 ```
-marginal adjusted tlp configuration with the CPU gonvenor set to "ondemand" as I've read that this is the only mode supported by Ryzen CPUs
+marginal adjusted tlp configuration with the CPU gonvenor set to "ondemand" on AC and "powersave" on BAT.
+Also max CPU frequency on BAT is limited to 1,7GHz.

 ```
 usr/sbin/asus_boot